If you have 20/20 vision, you don’t need glasses to see clearly. Things near and far are in perfect focus.

 But it is perfectly clear, even to those of us who do wear spectacles, that the Minnesota Genealogical Society (MGS) has come a long way in the past 50 years.
 Looking back, we can be proud of what we see – a vibrant, volunteer-driven organization that has helped thousands discover their family history.

 MGS has accomplished a lot in the past several years.
 We have expanded our education programs, grown our North Star Genealogy Conference, and moved to a more pleasant and accessible facility that better meets our needs.
 The Minnesota Genealogy Center is home to MGS and our partner organizations.
-Recently, MGS took the bold step of hiring a part-time professional librarian to manage the William J. Hoffman Library and Research Center, with its more than 30,000 exceptional print and online resources.
+Recently, MGS took the bold step of hiring a part-time professional librarian to manage the Hoffman Research Library, with its more than 30,000 exceptional print and online resources.

 This campaign is an ideal opportunity for you to make a real difference in the future of MGS.
 Your tax-deductible contribution of $50 or more will enable MGS to maintain and upgrade our new facility, support the library and its new staff, and expand learning opportunities.